Azure best practices for network security

 Adopt a Zero Trust approach

 Perimeter-based networks operate on the assumption that all systems within a network can be trusted.
-But today's employees access their organization's resources from anywhere on a variety of devices and apps, which makes perimeter security controls irrelevant.
-Access control policies that focus only on who can access a resource are not enough.
+But today's employees access their organization's resources from anywhere on various devices and apps, which makes perimeter security controls irrelevant.
+Access control policies that focus only on who can access a resource aren't enough.
 To master the balance between security and productivity, security admins also need to factor in how a resource is being accessed.

 Networks need to evolve from traditional defenses because networks might be vulnerable to breaches: an attacker can compromise a single endpoint within the trusted boundary and then quickly expand a foothold across the entire network.
 Zero Trust networks eliminate the concept of trust based on network location within a perimeter.
 Instead, Zero Trust architectures use device and user trust claims to gate access to organizational data and resources.
 For new initiatives, adopt Zero Trust approaches that validate trust at the time of access.